Established in 1952

-A preliminary flatting process can be performed, then the balls can be precision flat lapped to hold a very close dimensional tolerance and micro inch surface quality.
-Precision balls can be ground and or lapped for parallel flats. ( See Ball Gages )
+We developed production holding devices that allow us to machine a flat surface on a precision ball without adversely effecting quality.
+For even higher quality requirements, a preliminary flatting process can be performed, then the balls is precision flat-lapped to hold a very close dimensional tolerance and micro-inch surface quality.
+Precision balls can also be ground and/or lapped for parallel flats.
+(See Ball Gages)

 Five Forms of Truncated Balls